Board of Directors

 Director, Nebraska Human Resources Institute

-Dr. Lindsay Hastings serves as an Assistant Professor of Community Leadership Development and the Director of Nebraska Human Resources Institute, a leadership development organization at the University of Nebraska – Lincoln that pairs outstanding college student leaders with outstanding K – 12 student leaders in one-to-one leadership mentoring relationships.
-Her research interests include generative leadership and social responsibility, examining what factors influence a leader's ability to promote and establish the well-being of future generations.
-Hastings' most recent research examined generativity in college student leaders as a result of engaging in a mentoring relationship, which received the 2012 Dr. Ron Joekel Research Award.
+Lindsay Hastings portraitDr.
+Lindsay Hastings serves as the Clifton Professor in Mentoring Research and the Director of Nebraska Human Resources Institute, a leadership development organization at the University of Nebraska–Lincoln that pairs outstanding college student leaders with outstanding K – 12 student leaders in one-to-one leadership mentoring relationships.
+The focal points of Dr. Hastings’ research include advancing scholar and practitioner knowledge in leadership mentoring, community leadership development, and youth leadership.
+Her research examining generativity in college student leaders as a result of engaging in a mentoring relationship received the Dr. Ron Joekel Research Award, and in 2021 Dr. Hastings was the recipient of the Sage Outstanding Scholar Award from the Association of Leadership Educators.

-Reshell D Ray
+Reshell D. Ray

 Associate Director, East Campus Programs